A QUEER EDGE IN HORROR

 LGBTQ+ cinema just got a little edgier thanks to The Contested Edge, a Dallas based production house committed to producing horror, fantasy, and science fiction content featuring queer characters and storylines.

-A collaboration between former Q-Televison producers Brock Cravy and Deiadra Armstrong, The Contested Edge has followed in the footsteps of recent industry disruptors such as Jordan Peele’s Monkeypaw Productions.
+Founded by former Q-Television producer Brock Cravy, The Contested Edge has followed in the footsteps of recent industry disruptors such as Jordan Peele’s Monkeypaw Productions.
 Cravy will focus on storylines in experimental genres where gay, trans, and nonbinary characters have been notably and historically absent.